scratchers/movies/README.md

 ## Access Control

-The system has an admin group and admin user out of the box.
+The system has an admin group and user out of the box with some policies:

-Only users that are a member of the admin group can create and edit groups.
+* Only users that are a member of the admin group can create and edit groups.
-Only admins can create and edit movies.
+* Only admins can create and edit movies.
-Only admins can create and edit group-user and group-movie relationships.
+* Only admins can create and edit group-user and group-movie relationships.

 If a movie belongs to a group, then it can only be browsed by a user that is a member of the same group.

 Some common groups would be:

-* admin
-* grownup
+* grownups

-Users can create tags and attach tags to movies.
-Some common suggested tags would be:
+## Tags and Ratings

+Tags belonging to the admin user_id 1 are attachable by anyone:

 * watched
 * blocked
 * starred

+Users can create their own custom tags and attach them to movies:

+* summer-sports
+* LOL

+Tags attached to movies by the admin user_id 1 are visible to everyone.
+These are global movie tags, such as genres:

+* drama
+* comedy
+* animated
+* sci-fi

 Users can rate movies on an integer scale of 0-100.